Want a cheap weekend stay in a great city with lots of options to entertain the kids? Find out how to plan a weekend in Chicago for $400.

 Go Chicago Explorer cards (2 adults, 1 child) = $199

 Are you interested in scoring a long weekend getaway on a budget?
 Don’t overlook the value that travel reward credit cards can bring you.
 On this trip, I used my Chase Hyatt Visa points to pay for our hotel stay.
-I could have used Southwest points from either the Chase Southwest Premier or the Chase Southwest Plus credit cards, but I opted to pay cash for our airfare instead.
+I could have used Southwest points from either the Chase Southwest Premier or the Chase Southwest Plus credit cards, but I opted to pay cash for our airfare instead because of the inexpensive price.

 It really is a reality that people can travel for pennies on the dollar when they use some type of travel reward currency.
 Don’t be afraid of these cards.
-As I mentioned in my credit card primer, you need to pay off these credit cards every month.
+As I mentioned in Miles and Points 101, you need to pay off these credit cards every month.
 Then, enjoy the benefits and have a great time with your family reaping those rewards!

 Do you have any vacation spots you consider your second home?
 What is your favorite weekend getaway?
 Let me know in the comments!